On the non-abelian Hodge locus I: Algebraicity of the non-abelian Hodge locus

 Thus, up to passing to a finite index subgroup of fixed level, the monodromy representation of such a $\Z$-PVHS has a reduction of structure to the product $\bfG = \bfH\times \bfH'$ where the corresponding local system has trivial monodromy on the summand associated to $\bfH'$.

-Hence, possibly passing to a smaller value of $n$, we can restrict our attention to the $(Y_s,\nabla_s)\in {\rm NHL}_c(\cY/\cS,\GL_n)$ which underlie a $\Z$-PVHS $\bV$ with Zariski-dense monodromy in the generic Mumford-Tate group.
+Hence, possibly passing to a smaller value of $n$, we can restrict our attention to the $(Y_s,\nabla_s)\in {\rm NHL}_a(\cY/\cS,\GL_n)$ which underlie a $\Z$-PVHS $\bV$ with Zariski-dense monodromy in the generic Mumford-Tate group.

-By Corollary \ref{monodromy-finite}, only finitely many representations of $\pi_1(Y_s)$ of compact type can appear in this manner.
+By Corollary \ref{monodromy-finite}, only finitely many representations of $\pi_1(Y_s)$ with $\Q$-anisotropic monodromy can appear in this manner.
 Thus, there is a finite list of compact Hodge manifolds $X_\Gamma$ which receive all the period maps for such $(Y_s,\nabla_s)$.
 So to prove the theorem, we may restrict our attention to a single compact period target $\Gamma\backslash \bD=X_\Gamma$.

 It remains to show: The space of pairs $(Y_s,\Phi_s)$ of a fiber of $\cY\to \cS$, together with a Griffiths' transverse map $\Phi_s \colon Y_s\to X_\Gamma$ with Zariski-dense monodromy is an algebraic variety (and the maps into the relative de Rham and Dolbeault spaces are algebraic).
 We first prove that each irreducible analytic component of the space of pairs $(Y_s,\Phi_s)$ is algebraic, then we prove that the number of components is finite.